 To many people this time of year is about holidays, parties and Christmas shopping.
 However, a much deeper meaning lies behind the festivities with many Christmas celebrations being directly linked to older, pagan traditions.

 In the Northern Hemisphere the Winter Solstice occurs when the sun is at its southernmost or lowest point in the sky.
-The Winter Solstice is the longest night/shortest day of the year, the sun then begins to move northwards again bringing with it the light.
-Our predecessors honoured the sun for its provision of safety, security, heat and photosynthesis, they celebrated with bonfires, feasts, music and dancing to bring the sun back to full strength.
+This year the Winter Solstice occurs at precisely 4.19 am (GMT) on Sunday December 22nd, it is the longest night/shortest day of the year.
+Solstice literally translates as "sun stands still", which is what it appears to do for 3 days from the Solstice before it starts to move northwards once more, bringing with it the light.
+Whilst our predecessors honoured the sun for its provision of safety, security, heat and photosynthesis, they also recognised the Winter Solstice as the birth of the spiritual sun within - the inner spiritual aspect or the "soul spark" being reborn.
+Celebrations included great bonfires, feasts, music and dancing to bring the physical sun back to its full strength.

 Pagan Origins/Nordic Traditions